Smoothie Bowl Recipe – 3 Ways

 Are smoothie bowls healthy?

 Yes!
-Every variety of smoothie bowl in this post is healthy.
 They are loaded with fruits, greens and are naturally sweetened.
 Add-ins can add even more nutrition as well (protein, fiber, etc.)

 How do you thicken a smoothie Bowl?